This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Since the food is cooked under high pressure, a lot of steam builds up in the pot.
 With some foods and recipes, you can release pressure immediately using the quick venting.
 If you do this, just be careful!
 It will shoot up a jet of pressurized steam so you want to make sure your hand is not directly over the vent.

-Sometimes, quick venting is necessary to prevent overcooking
+Sometimes, quick venting prevents overcooking

 For some recipes, quick venting is needed to stop the cook time.
 For example, if you pressure cooked cauliflower or other vegetables, you want to quick release the steam to avoid additional cooking.
+But, if it’s not listed in your recipe, feel free to do the natural release, it just extends the cook time.

 For my pressure cooker pot roast, you can either let it sit and release slowly or you can quick release the steam.
 Either method will produce amazingly tender meat.
 It really just depends on how big of a hurry you are in to eat the delicious meal.